Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 What’s the difference between a digital asset manager and a marketing knowledge base?

-Processes with multiple stakeholders, frequent repetition, or high complexity gain the most from documentation.
-Campaign planning, content creation workflows, approval processes, and reporting procedures typically show the greatest improvement when thoroughly documented in a knowledge base.
+Anything with multiple stakeholders, frequent repetition, or high complexity.
+Campaign planning, content workflows, approval processes, and reporting tend to gain the most.

-How do marketing teams balance accessibility with security in their knowledge base?
+How do marketing teams balance accessibility with security?

 Scroll to Top